-- \$aliases, \$dis\aliases, \$galiases The keys of these arrays give ordinary aliases, disabled ordinary aliases for those where you have done disable -a <alias> to turn them off temporarily, and global aliases as defined with alias -g. - \$builtins, \$dis\builtins The keys give active and disabled shell builtin commands. - \$commands The keys are all external commands stored in the shells internal tables; it does this both for the purposes of fast completion, and to avoid having to search each time a command is executed.
+- \$aliases, \$dis\aliases, \$galiases The keys of these arrays give ordinary aliases, disabled ordinary aliases for those where you have done disable -a <alias> to turn them off temporarily, and global aliases as defined with alias -q. - \$builtins, \$dis\builtins The keys give active and disabled shell builtin commands. - \$commands The keys are all external commands stored in the shells internal tables; it does this both for the purposes of fast completion, and to avoid having to search each time a command is executed.
 It's possible that a command is missing or incorrectly stored if the contents of your \$path directories has changed since the shell last updated its tables; the rehash command fixes it. - \$functions, \$dis\functions The keys are active and disabled shell functions. - \$history Here, the values are complete lines stored in the internal history.
 The keys are the numbers of the history line; it's an associative, rather than an ordinary, array because they don't necessarily start at line 1.
 However, see the historywords ordinary array below. - \$jobtexts, \$jobdirs, \$jobstates These give you information about jobs; the keys are the job numbers, as presented by the jobs command, and the values give you the other information from jobs: \$jobtexts tells you what the job is executing, \$jobdirs its working directory, and \$jobstates its state, where the bit before the colon is the most useful as it refers to the whole job.
-The remainder describes the state of individual processes in the job.
+The remainder describes the state of individual processes in the job. - \$modules The keys give the names of modules which are currently available to the shell, i.e. loaded or to be autoloaded, essentially the same principle as with functions.

-- \$nameddirs If you have named directories, either explicitly (e.g. assigning 'foo=/mydir' and using '~foo') or via the AUTO\NAME\DIRS option, the keys of this associative array give the names and the values the expanded directories. - \$options, \$parameters The keys give shell options and parameters, and are used by the functions \options and \parameters for completion, so you will mostly not need to refer to them directly. - \$userdirs The keys give all the users on the system.
+- $nameddirs If you have named directories, either explicitly (e.g. assigning 'foo=/mydir' and using '~foo') or via the AUTO_NAME_DIRS option, the keys of this associative array give the names and the values the expanded directories.$ - \$options, \$parameters The keys give shell options and parameters, and are used by the functions \options and \parameters for completion, so you will mostly not need to refer to them directly. - \$userdirs The keys give all the users on the system.
 The values give the corresponding home directory, so '\${userdirs[juser]}' is equivalent to having ~juser expanded and is thus not all that interesting, except that by doing it this way you can test whether the expansion exists without causing an error.

-Now here are the ordinary arrays, which you would therefore refer to simply as $\{\text{reswords}\}$ etc.
+Now here are the ordinary arrays, which you would therefore refer to simply as \${reswords} etc.